 LET’S DIG IN

-For this post, we are going to share with you an illustration we worked on for a Twitch® streamer, Rageicide.
+For this post, I’m going to share with you an illustration I worked on for a Twitch® streamer, Rageicide.
 If you don’t know what Twitch is, where have you been?
 We kid.
 Twitch is a prominent streaming platform that has revolutionized the way people connect, share, and engage with live content.
 Originally established as a platform for gamers to broadcast their gameplay, Twitch has since expanded to encompass a wide range of interests, including music, art, cooking, and more.
 At its core, Twitch allows individuals known as “streamers” to live stream their activities to an audience of viewers who can participate through real-time chat.

 Here she is, Miss Rageicide, holding her morning mug of caffeine.
-We chose this image not only because it was interesting, especially with that cup of Joe, but also because of the simplicity of the image.
+I chose this image not only because it was interesting, especially with that cup of Joe, but also because of the simplicity of the image.

 LETS OPEN UP ILLUSTRATOR